cisco-en-programmability/dnacentersdk/docs/contributing.rst

 Notes on the Test Suite
 -----------------------

-The test suite is grouped by DNAC versions supported in the DNAC SDK.
+The test suite is grouped by DNA Center versions supported in the Cisco DNA Center SDK.

-The test suite uses a mockup server, instead of calling to a DNAC server directly.
+The test suite uses a mockup server, instead of calling to a DNA Center server directly.

 The mockup server is not perfect, that is why it is sometimes necessary to rerun a failed test, we do this by using `pytest-rerunfailures`.
 On the `script/test` file, you can find the `pytest-rerunfailures` settings, adjust them locally if strictly necessary.